gpstar81/GPStar-proton-pack/OPERATION.md

 <sup>3</sup> Spectral (Custom) is a user defined colour mode.
 You can independently adjust the Neutrona Wand Barrel, Power Cell, Cyclotron and Inner Cyclotron colours directly from the EEPROM LED Menu ystem.
 The default colours are purple.

-`Spectral modes are disabled by default but can be enabled from the EEPROM Menu or flashed directly to the Neutrona Wand board.
-They take advantage of RGB coloured LED add-ons if installed.`
+**Note:** Spectral modes are disabled by default but can be enabled from the EEPROM Menu or flashed directly to the Neutrona Wand board.
+They take advantage of RGB coloured LED add-ons if installed.

 **Manual Venting Mode**

 ![](images/OperationNeutrona6.jpg)

 - When in manual venting mode, the Slo-Blo LED and the Orange LED on the front of the wand body will blink to indicate that you are in the manual venting mode.
 Press Intensify on the wand to manually vent your Proton Pack.
 (All the toggle and safety switches on the wand must be activated).